Nick Ferrari 7am - 10am

 Brexit Timeline: Key Dates As The UK Prepares To Leave The EU

 When is the UK leaving the European Union?
 Will we have a no-deal Brexit?
 Is there going to be a second referendum?
-As Article 50 gets extended, here's an in-depth Brexit timeline of all the important dates.
+As Article 50 gets extended, here's an in-depth Brexit timeline of all the important dates and developments.

 With a new later date for the UK to leave the European Union, time is running out for Theresa May to find support for her Brexit deal.

 MPs have voted against her Withdrawal Agreement twice, whilst also rejecting no-deal Brexit, and rejecting a second referendum.
 But after the EU granted a conditional extension to Article 50, the future of Brexit falls back onto MPs in Westminster.

 So what has happened so far to get us to this point?

 Prime Minister Theresa May requested a second extension to the date the UK is to depart from the European Union, with EU leaders agreeing on October 31st.

 Mrs May had wanted to postpone Brexit until June 30th, but Donald Tusk suggested that the UK could have a 'flexible' extension of up to a year, with the ability for the UK to leave as soon as a withdrawal agreement is ratified in Parliament.